littleredrooster/cli-torrent-dl-littleredrooster-booster/README.md

 * mpv

 1. Configure the littleredrooster file:
-   Put your API key in the 5 spots labeled: `YOUR_API_KEY`.
+   Put your AllDebrid API key in the 5 spots labeled: `YOUR_API_KEY`.

 2. Navigate to the downloaded folder and run `./setup.sh` -You might have to run `sudo chmod +x ./setup.sh` first.

-3. Edit `~/.config/torrentdl/config.json`:
+**Optional**

-By default tordl will execute `x-terminal-emulator -e littleredrooster %s`, when a file is selected.
+Edit `~/.config/torrentdl/config.json`:

-If you want to use a specific emulator of if tordl isn't openning your prefered emulator by default;
+By default tordl will execute `x-terminal-emulator -e littleredrooster %s` when a file is selected.
-change `x-terminal-emulator` in the tordl config.json to whatever termial emulator you use.
+If tordl isn't openning your prefered emulator by default; change `x-terminal-emulator` in the tordl config.json to your preferred emulator.

 ![Screenshot_20240826_173258](https://github.com/user-attachments/assets/4ee26462-77f1-43e6-9eba-739cef0fb768)